MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

 6 References
 ------------
+- Ryu, Y., Chang, K. A., and Lim, H. J. (2005).
+Use of bubble image velocimetry for measurement of plunging wave impinging on structure and associated greenwater.
+Measurement Science and Technology 16, pages 1945-1953.
 - Bung, D. and Valero, D. (2016a).
 Image processing techniques for velocity estimation in highly aerated flows: bubble image velocimetry vs. optical flow.
 In: Proceedings of the 4th IAHR Europe Congress, Liege, Belgium, pages 151-157.
 - Bung, D. B. (2011).
 Non-intrusive measuring of air-water flow properties in selfaerated